 A Class 2 medical is required.
 The audiogram required for the CBIR is not necessary.

 The privilege of the IR(R) is to fly under IFR and in IMC in UK airspace.
-This applies to all classes of airspace except A, B and C (thus excluding IFR airways) but does include instrument approach procedures.
-Flights are unlikely to require filed IFR flight plans and are often conducted outside controlled airspace.
+This applies to all classes of airspace except A and C, as currently there is no Class B airspace in the UK.
+Therefore IFR airways are excluded.
+Flights are unlikely to require filed IFR flight plans and are conducted outside controlled airspace other than Class D.

 15 hours of instrument flight instruction are required of which 10 must be flight by sole reference to instruments.